 This institution’s founder, Abraham Redwood, owed his wealth to the triangle trade and to his sugar plantation in Antigua, where he held nearly three hundred slaves.
 Even as he championed the Enlightenment ideals of reading and learning, he also represented the contradictory notions of equality that defined colonial America as a slave-owning “democracy” of and for white men.
 This institution acknowledges the contradictions and complexities of its past, and with this temporary installation, it invites Newport residents and visitors to remember the slave market of Bimbia and the thousands of West Africans who arrived in Newport enchained.
 At the same time, Remember Bimbia celebrates the contributions of people of all “colors,” evoking the revolutionary spirit of 1968 – fifty years ago this summer – through its “riotous” color and the paving stones flung in the name of liberty.

-Commissioned by the Redwood Contemporary Arts Initiative, through the generosity of Cornelius C. Bond and Anne E. Blackwell.
+Commissioned by the Redwood Contemporary Arts Initiative, through the generosity of Cornelius C. Bond & Anne E. Blackwell and the Hartfield Foundation.